Your browser is unsupported

 Russell Secter, BS '78, PharmD, MBA

-Secter has over 22 years of sales and marketing/business experience in the pharmaceutical industry, spanning traditional medical markets, generic pharmaceutical markets, dental pharmaceutical markets, and biopharmaceutical company start up.
-He has been at OraPharma for the last 10 years, five of which have been as president.
+Secter has just under 30 years of sales and marketing/business experience in the pharmaceutical industry, spanning traditional medical markets, generic pharmaceutical markets, dental pharmaceutical markets, and biopharmaceutical company start up.
+Currently he is President of Regennera Therapeutics.
+Previously, he was CEO of PDx Biotech and President of OraPharma, a company acquired by Johnson and Johnson .
 Prior to that, Secter was the Executive Director of the Oncology Franchise at Searle Pharmaceuticals and held a variety of commercial roles at Novartis/Ciba Geigy.
+Prior to that, he had a clinical pharmacy practice at Meriter Health Systems in Madison, Wisconsin.
 Secter Earned a Master’s degree in Business Administration from Northwestern University-J.L.
 Kellogg School of Management, a PharmD from the University of Missouri-Kansas City School of Pharmacy, and a Bachelor’s degree in Pharmacy from the University of Illinois at Chicago.
-He currently serves on the Board of Directors of PerioSciences and on the Advisory Board of BioFilm Technologies.
+He currently serves on the Board of Directors of PerioSciences, on the Advisory Board of BioFilm Technologies, and a business advisor for University Science Center, an accelerator in Philadelphia.

 Claire Thom, BS ’75, PharmD ‘82